University of Wollongong

 If you hold overseas qualifications from countries where English is not the sole language of instruction and assessment, you must provide evidence of English language proficiency.
 If you do not meet the University’s English language proficiency requirements, you cannot be offered a place.

-UOW’s Indigenous Admissions Program, run by the Woolyungah Indigenous Centre (WIC), is an alternative pathway for Aboriginal and Torres Strait Islander people over the age of 17 seeking entry into our undergraduate programs.
+UOW’s Indigenous Admissions Program, run by the Woolyungah Indigenous Centre (WIC), is an alternative pathway for First Nations people over the age of 17 seeking entry into UOW’s undergraduate programs or UOW College programs.
+WIC welcomes applicants who:

 UOW Veteran Scholar Scheme